akill13/djreact/README.md

 # djreact
-Django and react shell for future project.
-This will be boilerplate code
+Django and react project that allows users to upload articles and interact with them gonna write more l8r